Jade-RM/rabbit-behaviour-tracker-project/README.md

 Data was collected by observing a pair of bonded rabbits for one month in order to answer the following research question:
 "What is the distribution of daily shared and solo activities of bonded rabbits, and which behaviours occur most frequently?"

+The analysed data will then be used to create a model to predict the behaviour of bonded pet rabbits.